mrsarm/jshell-plugin/README.md

 It's recommended to **use the latest LTS: version 11**, but it works with Java 9 and 10 as well.
-Previous versions (Java 8, 7...) are not supported because the JShell is not built-in on those versions, but if you want to run the JShell with an old project, paid special attention to the section bellow.
+Previous versions (Java 8, 7...) are not supported because the JShell is not built-in on those versions, but if you want to run the JShell with an old project, pay special attention to the section bellow.

-Although if you cannot run with a version bellow to Java 12, you are still able to run [JShell Scripts](#jshell-script) with the plugin, but once executed the _.jsh_ script the interactive console will exit.
+Although if you cannot run with a version bellow to Java 12, you are still able to run [JShell scripts](#jshell-scripts) with the plugin, but once executed the _.jsh_ script the interactive console will exit.

 ### I have a JDK 9+ installation, but my default JDK is the JDK 8 or below